alphablockorg/SandBox-Codebase/README.md

 - generates rankings (Main_GenerateRanking.R)<br>
 - creates portfolios using the rankings that don't rebalance and are held for 1, 2, or 3 years.
 (Main_GeneratePortfolios.R)</br>
 - creates portfolios using the rankings that rebalance every year(Main_Generate_ExceptionalandRichIndexes.R) and run until the last date of the input CSV. </br>
 All main files take as input a comma-separated values (CSV) file containing the EOD (End of day) price data of a group of symbols.
-A set of CSV files have been provided for S&P100, S&P500, Crypto10, TSX60, BSE100 and  Ind30.
+A set of CSV files have been provided for S&P100, S&P500, Crypto10, TSX60, BSE100 and  Indonesia30.

 `DownloadYahooData.R` Using existing public Yahoo API, this code will download Yahoo EOD data using a series of tickers given as input.
 It will output two csv files that will be use in Main_GenerateRanking.R and Main_GeneratePortfolios.R as input.
 One file will be the group EOD data for 30 years and one file will be the Benchmark of the Group EOD data for the same period

+!
+Because BSE100 data downloaded from Yahoo has a lot of missing data in the time series, we use a function of Fill Gaps (function can be found in Utils.R).
+This function will fill in the missing data with previous data that in not NA in the time series.

 `Main_GenerateRanking.R`